1A bevy of ...............

 - Each of the girls was given a present.

-- She accompanied her children up to the bus stand.
+- She accompanied her children to the bus stop.

 - I had hardly reached the station when the train left.